Department of Electrical and Computer Engineering

 B. Electrical engineering elective courses

 Select at least two courses from a single one of the following concentrations.
 The other three courses may be selected from any of the concentration areas.
-Topics offered under EE 4953 Special Studies in Electrical Engineering may be approved as technical electives in the relevant concentration.15
+Topics offered under EE 4953 Special Studies in Electrical Engineering may be approved as technical electives in the relevant concentration.
+With prior approval, EGR 3303 and EGR 4993 may be counted as technical electives.15

 Communication Concentration